insin/newforms/docs/util.rst

    it is returned.
 To disable this, pass an options object with a ``'strip'`` property which is ``false``.

-   This is useful for simple templating which needs to include ``React.DOM`` components.
+   This is useful for simple templating which needs to include ``ReactElement`` objects.

    :param String str:
       a String containing placeholder names surrounded by ``{`` ``}``